ojotuno/rt/README.md

  > This can be a path, an environment varriable or env_va and paths cocatenated by '/'.  e.g `$myenvvar/folder or $var1/$var2/folder` etc. If '/' is the last character in any environment variable, the duplicity it will be resolved atumatically.

+ `arguments _arg1_ _arg2_ ...`

+> Set the arguments to use the recepie.
+If the recepie call does not match with the argumentes defined it will raise and error.
+This tipically goes in the begining of the recepie.

 #### Script Example:
 ```
 arguments targetFile